 The Helen Dill Society is a legacy society that was inspired by a very special gift.
 In 1932, Denver school teacher Helen Dill gave a $100,000 bequest to the museum that allowed for the purchase of some of the DAM’s most iconic works of art, including impressionist landscapes by Claude Monet, a portrait by Pierre-Auguste Renoir, and the inventive portrait by Giuseppe Arcimboldo, pictured below.

 Did you know you can make a planned gift to the DAM and be recognized now?
 There are many ways to leave a lasting legacy at the Denver Art Museum.
-To learn more, we invite you to contact Leah Fell at 720-913-0037 or firstname.lastname@example.org.
+The museum’s staff would be pleased to discuss planned giving options.